ThunderLord95/Advanced-Peripherals-Documentation/docs/metaphysics/husbandry_automata.md

 !!! picture inline end
     ![Header](){ align=right }

-The husbandry automata is turtle with Husbandry Mechanic Soul upgrade!
+The husbandry automata is a turtle with the Husbandry Mechanic Soul upgrade!

-This upgrade allow everything, that [Weak automata](https://docs.srendi.de/turtles/weak_automata/) does and also provide ability interact with animals and even capture it.
+This upgrade allows everything that the [Weak automata](https://docs.srendi.de/turtles/weak_automata/) does, and also provides the ability to interact with animals and even capture them.

 ## Overview